1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-	When will the new program go into effect?
+When did the new program go into effect?

-The new program will be eﬀective January 1, 2018.
-The fee schedule reﬂects current penalty amounts that are subject to assessment, Schedule G, ROW Use Enforcement Penalties, adopted June 2017 (updated annually).
+The program went into effect on January 1, 2018.
+The fee schedule reﬂects current penalty amounts that are subject to assessment, Schedule G, ROW Use Enforcement Penalties, first adopted June 2017 and updated annually.

 Does this change City Code?

-As part of this program, the existing reference to civil penalties in Title 17.100.050 will be replaced with a reference to the Annual Fee Schedule.
-Title 17.23.050 will be revised to require impacted street areas to be reopened as determined by the City Traﬃc Engineer.
-Administrative Rules 2.08, 8.08, 8.12, 10.03, 10.06, and 10.19 will add reference to the umbrella ROW Use Enforcement Program.
+As part of this program, the reference to civil penalties in Title 17.100.050 has been replaced with a reference to the Annual Fee Schedule.
+Title 17.23.050 has been revised to require impacted street areas to be reopened as determined by the City Traﬃc Engineer.
+Administrative Rules 2.08, 8.08, 8.12, 10.03, 10.06, and 10.19 now reference the umbrella ROW Use Enforcement Program.

 Process for requesting an administrative review for the right-of-way enforcement program.